DanWahlin/TypeScriptDemos/readme.md

 ## Running the Application

+1. Install Node.js from http://nodejs.org

-1. Install global pre-requisites:
+2. Install global pre-requisites:

-`npm install typescript superstatic -g`
+`npm install superstatic -g`

-2. Run `npm install`
+3. Run `npm install`

-3. Run `npm start` to compile the TypeScript and start the server
+4. Run `npm start` to compile the TypeScript and start the server

-4. Navigate to the URL shown in the console (i.e. http://localhost:3474 or possibly another port)
+5. Navigate to the URL shown in the console (normally http://localhost:3474 but may be a different port)